dex4er/js-sliding-window-rate-limiter/README.md

 limiter.destroy()
 ```

-Frees resources used by limiter (timers and Redis connection if was created by
+Frees resources used by limiter (timers and Redis connection if was created
-limiter itself).
+by limiter itself).

 ## Errors

-If `reserve` or `usage` methods returns an error:
+If `reserve` or `usage` methods return an error:

 <!-- markdownlint-disable MD013 -->